keu/docs/software_versioned_docs/version-0.25/quickstart.md

 ## Step 4: Identify your Base Domain and Log in

-Since Astronomer is running entirely on your infrastructure, the Astronomer UI will be located at a base domain specific to your organization.
+Since Astronomer is running entirely on your infrastructure, the Software UI will be located at a base domain specific to your organization.
 Head to `app.BASEDOMAIN` in your web browser and log in.
 You're in the right place if you see the following login screen:

 ![Log In](https://assets2.astronomer.io/main/docs/enterprise_quickstart/log_into_astro.png)